 Recovery Time for Plantar Fasciitis Treatment

-A podiatric or plantar fasciitis doctor in NYC may also recommend that you wear a brace or cast for two to three weeks after surgery to ease weight on your foot and heel.
-This precaution allows the fascia tissue to properly heal.
+A podiatric or plantar fasciitis doctor in NYC may also recommend that you wear a brace or cast for two to three weeks after surgery to ease the weight on your foot and heel.
+This precaution allows the fascia tissue to heal properly.
 Endoscopic surgery is a more precise surgery with smaller incisions and thus has a faster recovery time.
 You may be able to walk without assistance after three to six weeks.

 Alternative Treatments from Your Manhattan Podiatrist

 If the thought of plantar fasciitis surgery makes you uneasy, seek out the best NYC podiatrist.
 You can learn about all the potential non-operative treatments for plantar fasciitis.
 These might include:

 - Non-steroidal anti-inflammatory drugs (NSAIDs)